By Gayle Vehar on | No Comments

 Shooting at open apertures gives a beautiful creamy bokeh and blur to the background.
-But shooting at open apertures also comes with it's own set of difficulties too.
+But shooting at open apertures also comes with its own set of difficulties.
 These tricks will help you get sharper photos at open apertures.

 When shooting at open apertures, keeping your subjects on the same plane becomes very important because there isn't very much depth of field.
 The easiest way to do this is to have your subjects feet all lined up, have them lined up shoulder to shoulder, holding hands, or have them sitting with their bums lined up in a row parallel to you.
 Having them touching in some way also helps to keep your subjects on the same plane.

-Keep a good distance between you and your subjects, especially if you are photographing multiple subjects with an open aperture.
+Keep a reasonable distance between you and your subjects, especially if you photograph multiple subjects with an open aperture.
 Putting some distance between you and your subjects will give you a little more depth of field.
-Moving close to your subject will give you less depth of field.
+Moving close to your subject will provide you with less depth of field.

-If you are photographing a subject close up, pick an eye and focus on it.
-The eyes are the first thing we look at in a photograph and we expect the eyes, at the very least, to be in focus.
+If you photograph a subject close up, pick an eye and focus on it.
+The eyes are the first thing we look at in a photograph, and we expect the eyes, at the very least, to be in focus.

-For instance, if your subject is close to the background there will be little difference in sharpness between your subject and the background.
-But if your subject is far away from the background it will appear sharper in relationship to the blurry background.
+For instance, if your subject is close to the background, there will be little difference in sharpness between your subject and the background.
+But if your subject is far from the background it will appear sharper in relationship to the blurry background.

-Toggle your focus points when shooting at open apertures—especially if you are shooting at 2.0 or wider.
-Using the focus and recompose method at these types of open apertures leaves room for error and error is what we need less of at these open apertures.
+Toggle your focus points when shooting at open apertures—especially if you shoot at 2.0 or wider.
+Using the focus and recompose method at these open apertures leaves room for error.
+And error is what we need less of at these open apertures.

-Avoid shooting at your lenses most open aperture.
-If you are using a 50mm f/1.4 don't pick 1.4 as your aperture, choose an aperture of at least f/1.6 instead.
+Avoid shooting at your lens's most open aperture.
+If you use a 50mm f/1.4, don't pick 1.4 as your aperture.
+Choose an aperture of at least f/1.6 instead.
 If you are shooting with an 85mm f/1.8, choose an aperture of at least 2.0 instead.

 This might be the most important of all the tips.
-If you don't have good light, you camera and lens can't focus properly.
+If you don't have good light, your camera and lens can't focus properly.
 If you don't have good light, you risk underexposing your shot.
-Underexposing your image introduces noise into the image as you brighten it and will make your subjects appear less sharp.
-Always look for good light and make sure that you are nailing your exposure in camera to ensure the sharpest image possible.
+Underexposing your image introduces noise into the picture as you brighten it and will make your subjects appear less sharp.
+Always look for good light and make sure that you are nailing your exposure in-camera to ensure the sharpest image possible.